 I know what you are saying, don’t the other sections require thought?
 Yes, but this section challenges your reasoning ability more than the others, so you need to change your mindset.
 Here’s how:

 - These aren’t your math teacher’s math problems!
 Look beyond what is stated and solve for every unknown.
 You often need to solve for one or two unknowns to find the missing link.
 It may be necessary to solve several parts of the problem that aren’t essential.
 Unfortunately, you won’t know that until it is too late.

-- If there are only variables in the problem, make up your own numbers and substitute to help you solve the problem.
+- If there are only variables in the problem, make up your own numbers and substitute them to help you solve the problem.
 For example, a problem may ask which is greater x and x2.
 At first, it appears to be x2 but what if you substituted in 0 or ½ the outcome is different.
-For these problems, numbers like 0, 1, 2, fractions and negative numbers all work well.
+For these problems, numbers like 0, 1, 2, fractions, and negative numbers all work well.

 - If there are only numbers in the answer choices, use the answer choices to help you solve the problem.
 This “guess and check” method works great and often gets you the right answer very quickly.

 What Should You Do the Night Before the PSAT?